Even if you haven’t served time, having a criminal record can make it harder for you to find work. But by taking the right steps, you can land a job.

-- Answer, “Yes.
+- On the form, answer “Yes.
 Let’s talk about it in an interview.”

 Don’t mention your record on your resumé.

-Most employers prefer chronological or combination resumés and may screen out candidates who don’t include detailed employment histories and dates on their resumés.
+Most employers prefer chronological or combination resumés.
+They may screen out candidates who don’t include detailed employment dates and histories on their resumés.
 A carefully designed combination resumé focusing on both skills and employment history may be your best choice.

-However, if you think a chronological or combination resumé may draw too much attention to any gaps in your employment history, you could use a functional resumé, which allows you to focus on your skills.
+However, you may think that a chronological or combination resumé draws too much attention to any gaps in your employment history.
+Instead, you could use a functional resumé, which allows you to focus on your skills.